Pome: Parallelizing I/Os and Computations for Efficient LSM-tree-based Data Storage

-Because \AisLSM leaves computations only on the critical path of compaction, the compaction thread swiftly finishes the current job and is soon ready to take the next compaction job.
-When the next compaction's computations are ongoing on CPU, the storage device is handling {\tt fsync} for the previous compaction.
-In this way, \AisLSM pipelines CPU computation and disk I/Os for consecutive compactions.
-Conventional compaction thread arranges computations and I/Os in a strictly serial sequence; hence, when I/Os are being processed, CPU core is staying idle in the meantime, and vice versa. \AisLSM, however, neatly engages CPU core in computing for a newer compaction while a kernel thread is simultaneously dealing with storage I/Os for prior compaction.
-As a result, \AisLSM embraces high utilizations for both CPU and storage.
+Because \Pome retains only CPU computations on the critical path of compaction, the user thread swiftly completes the current compaction and becomes ready to execute the next one shortly after.
+While the next compaction is performing its computations on CPU, the storage device concurrently handles {\tt fsync}s of the previous compaction.
+In this way, \Pome parallelizes CPU computations and file I/Os across consecutive compactions in a pipelined manner.
+In a conventional compaction, a user thread arranges computations and I/Os in a strictly sequential order; hence, when I/Os are being processed, the CPU core remains idle, and vice versa.
+By contrast, \Pome effectively engages CPU in performing computations for a new compaction while a kernel thread simultaneously handles file I/Os for the previous one.
+As a result, it achieves high utilization of both CPU and storage resources.